Laws & Regulations

 Proposed Regulations

-Hospital Fair Billing Program
+Hospital Fair Billing

-HCAI’s Hospital Fair Billing Program regulation proposal was submitted to the Office of Administrative Law (OAL), and the public comment period began on Friday, June 16, 2023.
-The last day to submit comments was August 1, 2023.
-The proposed regulations are expected to be implemented in January 2024.
-Please see the Notice of Proposed Rulemaking.
-Additional rulemaking documents are linked below.
-For more information, visit the Hospital Fair Billing Program (HFBP) page.
+HCAI’s Hospital Fair Billing Program regulations proposal was submitted to the Office of Administrative Law (OAL) and published in the California Regulatory Notice Register on September 19, 2025, which marks the beginning of the public comment period.
+The last day to submit comments is November 3, 2025.
+HCAI anticipates regulation adoption in early 2026.
+Rulemaking documents are linked below.
+For more information, visit the HFB Program page.

 Health Care Affordability